 At this time tutoring is being offered in the form of study groups

-- Any science* or math major in need of tutoring assistance may
+- Any student in need of tutoring assistance --

-request aid by dropping by the CARSS office (LI 70), or calling us
+also request aid by dropping by the CARSS office (CS 9), or calling us

 - We will meet with you, discuss your needs, and review your